 Workstation kitchen sinks have special ledges on the front and back edges that support removable accessories like cutting boards, allowing you to prep food right over the sink.
 If you’re in the market for one of these modern products, be sure to consider the Kohler Prolific Workstation, which includes the sink, as well as a bamboo cutting board, grated racks, wash bin, and colander.

 This modern sink measures 29 x 17.75 x 10 inches and is made from heavy-gauge stainless steel that resists dents, rust, and corrosion.
-It's also built with SilentShield sound absorption technology to minimize noises while you do the dishes, which is always a plus if you like to watch TV or listen to music while you clean up.
+It's also built with SilentShield sound absorption technology to minimize noises while you do the dishes, which is always a plus if you like to watch TV or listen to music while you clean.

 Overall, we recommend the Kraus Pax Kitchen Sink (view at Wayfair) for its versatility, durability, and relative affordability.
-For something a bit more budget-friendly, we recommend another Kraus sink: the KTM32 Double Basin Sink (view at Wayfair), which is similarly versatile durable at a much lower price.
+For something a bit more budget-friendly, we recommend another Kraus sink: the KTM32 Double Basin Sink (view at Wayfair), which is similarly versatile and durable at a much lower price.

 What to Look for in a Kitchen Sink

 The most popular material for kitchen sinks is stainless steel, which is prized for its durability, resistance to scratching and denting, and versatility.
 There are, however, plenty of others to choose from.
 Cast iron with a porcelain coating is growing in popularity for its traditional, farmhouse-friendly look, but the enamel covering doesn't exactly hide wear and tear.
-Copper, granite, and fireclay are more modern options, and they're all excellent choices that also look stylish—although take note that copper will need a bit more care to keep it looking good.
+Copper, granite, and fireclay are more modern options, and they're all excellent choices that also look stylish—though take note that copper will need a bit more care to keep it looking good.

-Both single basin and double basin sinks are worth considering, with different pros and cons for both.
+Both single basin and double basin sinks are worth considering, with different pros and cons for each.
 Single basin sinks allow you to work with a greater area, making them ideal if you tend to use a lot of pots and pans.
 Double basin sinks let you wash your dishes more effectively, and you can choose between equal-sized basins or one small and one large basin.
 Triple basin sinks also exist, but they're best for extra-large kitchens.

 Why Trust The Spruce?

 This roundup was researched and written by Camryn Rabideau, a freelance writer for The Spruce who is an expert on all things home.
-She has a bachelor’s degree in Fashion Merchandising and Design, and she’s taken several courses in interior decorating.
+She has a bachelor’s degree in fashion merchandising and design, and she’s taken several courses in interior decorating.